 Click and drag to change the color of a region.
 (Mouse tracking isn’t exact for this demo, sorry)

 For the curves, the idea is to draw the polygons from midpoint to midpoint.
 Then focus on the polygon vertices, where three regions meet.
 We’re drawing one wedge from the polygon on the left (marked with ):

 I think this curve drawing logic is a little more convoluted than it should be, and I haven’t tested all the cases.
 I’m not sure what the best thing to do is when there are three different owners meeting at a point.
 I used a different rule for the demo at the top of the page — I leave a curved gap.
 On this project I made the curved borders thick enough that they covered the gap.
-Oskar Stalberg (Bad North Game) recommends focusing the logic on the triangles formed around each vertex.
+Oskar Stalberg (Bad North) recommends focusing the logic on the triangles formed around each vertex.
 That triangle can be owned by one of the three neighboring polygons.
+Also see Chaikin Curves.

 Source is in rounded-cell-painter.js but it’s relying on my dual mesh library to calculate the cells, so it’s probably not directly useful.